sarzil-hossain/reactance/README.md

 ```

 ## Playbook Execution
-You need `python3` installed.
+You need `python3` and `rsync` installed.
 Make a virtual environment and install ansible in it `python3 -m venv .venv && source .venv/bin/activate && pip3 install ansible netaddr`
 To execute the playbook, simply run `ansible-playbook reactance_setup.yaml`.
 Include `--ask-become-pass` flag if you need to input your password.

 You can set up specific VPN services by using tags.
 Supported tags: `vless`, `vmess`, `trojan`, `sshvpn`, `hysteria`, `ocserv`

-## Retrieving Credentials
+## Client Website
-The credentials for each service are shown at the end of drone run.
-In future, connection packages would be added with a web UI for users to download credentials and use them.
+The clients can retrieve the VPN credentials and read the docs from the client site that they can access from `http://x.x.x.x/client_name/index.html`. htpasswd based authentication is for authenticating the clients on the sites.
+The htpasswd credentials along with the URLs are shown at the end of reactance run (web role) or at the end of `setup_web` task in DroneCI.
+The VPN credentials can be retrieved and the docs can be read from the client website.
+Please read [CONTRIBUTING.md](./CONTRIBUTING.md) to know how to update the site.

 ## Reading Logs
 How to debug and fix errors with VPN services